 How to Fix FFXIV ‘Final Fantasy XIV’ Lobby Server Connection Error 2002

-For solving the Error 2002, we have compiled below a list of some of the best fixes on the web using player feedback.
+For solving the Error 2002, we have compiled below some of the best fixes based on player feedback:

 - Let FFXIV Bypass Firewall